golang/go/README.md

 # Fuzz only
 ./bin/go test -fuzz=FuzzIntegerOverflow -v
 ```

+### Configuration

+The compiler supports environment variables to disable specific detection features:

+- `IDC_ABOUT_OVERFLOW=true` - Disables arithmetic overflow detection
+- `IDC_ABOUT_TRUNCATION=true` - Disables integer truncation detection

+Set these environment variables during compilation to disable the respective checks: By default, both overflow and truncation detection are enabled.

 ### How does it work ?
 #### What is being done exactly ?